ableplayer/ableplayer/README.md

 technologies.

 -   Firefox 3.x and higher
--   Internet Explorer 10 and higher without fallback
+-   Internet Explorer 10 and higher
--   Internet Explorer 8 and 9, dependent on JW Player as fallback.
 -   Google Chrome 7.0 and higher
 -   Opera 10.63 and higher
 -   Safari 5.0 on Mac OS X
--   Safari on IOS 3.2.2 and higher (audio only, video plays in default IOS player)
+-   Safari on IOS 3.2.2 and higher
 -   Chrome on Android 4.2 and higher

 Note that mobile browsers have limitations (e.g., volume control and autostart are not supported)